The National Laboratory Directors' Council

 The NLDC shall undertake such studies and activities as the membership proposes and agrees.
 The NLDC shall have both standing and ad hoc working groups; the latter may be formed to examine specific matters of importance to the NLDC.
 The NLDC and its Working Groups will coordinate and designate detailed work assignments with counterparts in the DOE as needed.
 Creation and sunsetting of Working Groups is by voting of the NLDC membership.
 The following standing working groups currently exist:

-7. Chief Human Research Officers – to advise on human resource concerns, salary and benefits, and other personnel issues.
+Human Research Directors – to advise on human resource concerns, salary and benefits, and other personnel issues.

-Meetings of the NLDC shall be scheduled by the Executive Committee.
+The Executive Committee shall schedule meetings of the NLDC.
 Meetings may be conducted in person, by telephone, or by videoconference.
 They shall be scheduled at times and places to be most effective in conducting the business of the Council, but in no case shall there be fewer than two meetings per calendar year.
 Meetings will be announced via electronic mail.
 Members are permitted, when necessary, to bring subject matter experts to assist them with agenda items.